 Regarding the City's Oct.
-30, 2015 approval conveyed by Mowry of RFI #34 ("Private Dranage Connection Accomodtion") and Wade Trim's conceptual plans to build a drainage system with connection for private-side yard drains, Carpenter's written response was, "More than four years after the fact, I am not sure of when the initial discussions took place in relation to the Oct.
-30, 2015 date but I was consulted about building the drainage system to connect with private-side yard drains.
-But I was consulted on the need to provide stubouts to allow the possibility of future connections without disturbing work that needed to be done on the roadway."
+30, 2015 approval, conveyed by Mowry, of RFI #35 ("Private Property Drainage Water Accommodation") and Wade Trim's conceptual plans to build a drainage system with connection for private-side yard drains, Carpenter's written response said, "More than four years after the fact, I am not sure of when the initial discussions took place in relation to the Oct.
+30, 2015 date but I was consulted on the need to provide stubouts to allow the possibility of future connections without disturbing work that needed to be done on the roadway."